containerbuildsystem/osbs-box/README.md

   - 'ocp_dev_passwd': Your OCP account password
   - Your dockerhub credentials as noted in [dockerhub.md][].
 You *must* have a [Docker Hub] account of some kind to avoid hourly limits on image pulls.
-      Depending on how you use OSBS Box, you *might* require a paid account, as you *might* even hit the free account's limit.
+      Depending on how you use OSBS-Box, you *might* require a paid account, as you *might* even hit the free account's limit.
 - ansible *might* require an initial ssh login to localhost (use '-k' option)